zeropoolnetwork/sharded-storage-docs/article/main_v2.md

 Decommissioning is a more complex procedure.
 At first, the L2 rollup selects two pools with a low percentage of rented space.
 Then it moves all data from one pool to another.
 After that, the nodes of the empty pool are considered to be unallocated and the pool is removed from the list of active pools.

-> [!TIP]
 > Obvious issue is how to force users make some pools empty.
 This is like a disk defragmentation problem, but our disk is very big and decentralized, that's why we need to address this problem by designing a special economic model.
-Each pool will have fee rate depending on the percentage of rented space and it's index. *TODO: Add link to the economic model section* Also, the L2 rollup can provide some incentives for the users to move their data from one pool to another.
+Each pool will have fee rate depending on the percentage of rented space.
+You can read more about it at [Economic Model](#economic-model) section.
+Also, the L2 rollup can provide some incentives for the users to move their data from one pool to another.

 ### Plotting